10 Best French Dishes to try in Paris

 Let’s dive in!

 First up is the quintessentially traditional and comforting dish: Soupe à l’oignon (French Onion Soup).
 This classic French soup is typically made with a rich beef broth and caramelized onions.
 It’s often served “gratinéed,” meaning it’s topped with pieces of bread (croutons) and melted cheese, then baked until bubbly and golden.
 The key ingredients include onions, beef or chicken broth, croutons or crispy fried bread crumbs, fresh herbs, and cheese.
 For vegetarians, there’s also a vegetarian version available.
-Though traditionally considered an entrée (starter), it’s hearty enough to be quite filling.
+Though traditionally considered an entrée (starter), it’s hearty enough to be quite filling and there are plenty of restaurants in Paris featuring this iconic dish.

 Next up is the Jambon-beurre (literally “Ham & Butter”).
 As simple as it sounds, this isn’t just any ham sandwich—it’s a quintessentially French delight that’s sure to win you over!
 Made with a freshly baked, crispy baguette, the Jambon-beurre features a generous spread of butter and a sprinkle of salt, with high-quality ham nestled in between.
 This classic Parisian sandwich is a must-try for anyone looking to experience the true taste of French simplicity and elegance.